 we also thank God without ceasing,

-The word “also” may indicate that Paul’s team thanked God as well as the Thessalonians for the way the gospel came to Thessalonica.
+The word “also” may indicate that Paul’s team thanked God and the Thessalonians for the way the gospel came to Thessalonica.
 Paul’s prayers of thanksgiving to God constantly appear for the Thessalonians.
 Clearly, one of Paul’s major activities was the exercise of prayer and especially in the category of thanksgiving.

 “…remembering without ceasing your work of faith, labor of love, and patience of hope in our Lord Jesus Christ in the sight of our God and Father…” (1 Thessalonians 1:3).